 - After 30 minutes, stir and serve stew over rice.

-I used baby carrots since they’re already peeled and small enough for the stew.
+I used baby carrots since they’re already peeled and small enough for the simple slow cooker beef stew.

 If you’re gluten free, make sure you choose a gluten free beef broth.
 I like Imagine Organic Beef Broth and Pacific Natural Foods Organic Low Sodium Beef Broth.